-I(3) Adjustment for inflation.-For any fiscal year, beginning in fiscal year 1999, in which the total amount appropriated to carry out this part exceeds the total amount appropriated to carry out this part for the preceding fiscal year, the Commissioner shall increase the minimum allotment under paragraph I(1) by a percentage that shall not exceed the percentage increase in the total amount appropriated to carry out this part between the preceding fiscal year and the fiscal year involved.

-[(4) PROPORTIONAL REDUCTION.-To provide allotments to States in accordance with paragraph (1)(B), to provide minimum allotments to States (as increased under paragraph (3)) under paragraph (1)(C), or to provide minimum allotments to States under paragraph (2)(B), the Commissioner shall proportionately reduce the allotments of the remaining States under paragraph (1)(A), with such adjustments as may be necessary to prevent the allotment of any such remaining State from being reduced to less than the amount required by paragraph (1)(B).
+- [(3) ADJUSTMENT FOR INFLATION.-For any fiscal year, beginning in fiscal year 1999, in which the total amount appropriated to carry out this part exceeds the total amount appropriated to carry out this part for the preceding fiscal year, the Commissioner shall increase the minimum allotment under paragraph (1)(C) by a percentage that shall not exceed the percentage increase in the total amount appropriated to carry out this part between the preceding fiscal year and the fiscal year involved. - [(4) PROPORTIONAL REDUCTION.-To provide allotments to States in accordance with paragraph (1)(B), to provide minimum allotments to States (as increased under paragraph (3)) under paragraph (1)(C), or to provide minimum allotments to States under paragraph (2)(B), the Commissioner shall proportionately reduce the allotments of the remaining States under paragraph (1)(A), with such adjustments as may be necessary to prevent the allotment of any such remaining State from being reduced to less than the amount required by paragraph (1)(B).

-(c) Allotments to States.-

 (1) Definitions.-In this subsection:

-(A) Additional Appropriation.-The term "additional appropriation" means the amount (if any) by which the appropriation for a fiscal year exceeds the total of- (i) the amount reserved under subsection (b) for that fiscal year; and (ii) the appropriation for fiscal year 2003.
+(A) ADDITIONAL APPROPRIATION.-the term "additional appropriation" means the amount (if any) by which the appropriation for a fiscal year exceeds the total of- (i) the amount reserved under subsection (b) for that fiscal year; and (ii) the appropriation for fiscal year 2005.

-(B) APPROPRIATION.-The term "appropriation" means the amount appropriated, to carry out this part.
-(C) Base appropriation.-The term "base appropriation" means the portion of the appropriation for a fiscal year that is equal to the lesser of- (i) an amount equal to 100 percent of the appropriation, minus the amount reserved under subsection (b) for that fiscal year; or (ii) the appropriation for fiscal year 2003.
+(B) Appropriation.-The term "appropriation" means the amount appropriated to carry out this part.

+(C) Base appropriation" means the portion of the appropriation for a fiscal year that is equal to the lesser of- (i) an amount equal to 100 percent of the appropriation, minus the amount reserved under subsection (b) for that fiscal year; or (ii) the appropriation for fiscal year 2005.

-(2) ALLOTMENTS TO STATES FROM BASE APPROPRIATION.- After the reservation required by subsection (b) has been made, the Commissioner shall allot to each State whose State plan has been approved under section 706 an amount that bear's the same ratio to the base appropriation as the amount the State received under this subsection for fiscal year 2003 bears to the total amount that all States received under this subsection for fiscal year 2003.
-(3) Allotments to states of additional appropriation.- From any additional appropriation for each fiscal year, the Commissioner shall allot to each State whose State plan has been approved under section 706 an amount equal to the sum of- (A) an amount that bears the same ratio to 50 percent of the additional appropriation as the population of the State bears to the population of all States; and (B) \(^1\)/56 of \(^50\) percent of the additional appropriation.
+(2) ALLOTMENTS TO STATES FROM BASE APPROPRIATION.-After the reservation required by subsection (b) has been made, the Commissioner shall allot to each State whose State plan has been approved under section 706 an amount that bears the same ratio to the base appropriation as the amount the State received under this subsection for fiscal year 2005 bears to the total amount that all States received under this subsection for fiscal year 2005.
+(3) Allotments to states of additional appropriation for each fiscal year, the Commissioner shall allot to each State whose State plan has been approved under section 706 an amount equal to the sum of- (A) an amount that bears the same ratio to 50 percent of the additional appropriation as the population of the State bears to the population of all States; and (B) 1/56 of 50 percent of the additional appropriation.